Greater white-fronted goose: Description

 Greater white-fronted geese are 64–81 cm in length, have a 130–165 cm wingspan, and weigh 1.93–3.31 kg.
-They have bright orange legs and mouse-coloured upper wing-coverts.
+They have bright orange legs and mouse-coloured upper wing coverts.
 They are smaller than greylag geese.
-As well as being larger than the lesser white-fronted goose, the greater white-fronted goose lacks the yellow eye-ring of that species, and the white facial blaze does not extend upwards so far as in the lesser.
+The greater white-fronted goose is larger than and lacks the yellow eye ring of the lesser white-fronted goose, and its white facial blaze does not extend upwards so far as in the lesser.

-The male is typical larger in size, both sexes are similar in appearance—greyish brown birds with light grey breasts dappled with dark brown to black blotches and bars.
-Both males and females also have a pinkish bill and orange legs and feet.
+The male is typically larger in size, but both sexes are similar in appearance—greyish brown birds with light grey breasts dappled with dark brown to black blotches and bars.
+Both males and females also have a pinkish bill.

-Greater white-fronted geese make a variation of sounds, but notably the most recognizable is the high pitched cackle that can be imitated by the sounds "he-he."
-There is a distinct breaking of the note from the first cackle to the second.
+Greater white-fronted geese make a variation of sounds, but notably the most recognizable is their high-pitched cackle that can be imitated by the sounds "he-he".
+A distinct breaking of the note occurs from the first cackle to the second.